 After many years of singing in choirs and years of singing in her school's talent shows (including being one of only two 6th graders selected to participate in her Middle School's talent show), she realized that she was interested in solo singing and decided to move away from traditional choirs.
 In 2016, she auditioned for the VocalPoint!
 Seattle Girls Prep program and was selected as one of 11 girls to participate in this prestigious program.
-She completed the 2-year program in June of 2018 and is now a member of VocalPoint!
+She completed the 2-year program in June of 2018 and is became a member of VocalPoint!
 Seattle under the direction of Joseph Crnko, after being promoted in July of 2018.
 As part of VocalPoint!
-Seattle, she has the opportunity of singing with the Seattle Symphonia during Lessons and Carols season, but in February, 2019, had the amazing opportunity to be one of 16 high schoolers to sing with the 6-time Grammy winning Celtic band, The Chieftains at Benaroya Hall, and with the Eagles at Climate Pledge Arena in 2021!
+Seattle, she had the opportunity to sing with the Seattle Symphonia during Lessons and Carols season, but in February, 2019, had the amazing opportunity to be one of 16 high schoolers to sing with the 6-time Grammy winning Celtic band, The Chieftains at Benaroya Hall, and with the Eagles at Climate Pledge Arena in 2021!

 In the summer of 2017, she participated in the Rain City Rock Camp for GIrls where she formed a band, "O Whale," with 3 other young musicians and together, they wrote their first song, which they performed at the Crocodile Cafe in Seattle.
 She has been writing more songs since then and thanks to an amazing program offered at Inglemoor High School, she was able to record two of her original songs at Robert Lang Studio in March of 2019.
 She also co-wrote and recorded a song in 2021 with Jack Lessard, which will be released soon.

 In 2017, she was selected to be in a pool of singers who perform the National Anthem at various University of Washington events and had the honor or singing at games including Men's and Women's Basketball, Women's Gymnastics, Women's Volleyball, Women's Soccer, Baseball, Track and even a UW Softball NCAA Tournament game.
 She continues to sing for UW games.
 Zoe also had the honor of singing the National Anthem at the Seattle Reign FC home opener in April of 2018 at Memorial Stadium in Seattle, for several of their games during their 2021 season at Cheney Stadium in Tacoma and at their game at Lumen Field on Sunday, April 17th.